saucelabs/sauce-docs/docs/contributing/style-guide.md

 ## Admonitions

-There are 4 types of [Docusaurus Admonitions](https://docusaurus.io/docs/markdown-features/admonitions):
+There are four types of [Docusaurus admonitions](https://docusaurus.io/docs/markdown-features/admonitions):
 * Note - Relevant information.
 * Tip - A user should do this.
 * Caution - A user should pay attention to this.